Call: 562-595-6905 | Contact Us

 > THE GORILLA TRAIL

 Uganda is restoring its position of prominence in East Africa.
 A beautiful country known as the ‘Pearl of Africa’, with diverse flora and fauna.
-Rwanda has now returned as a tourist destination, a small country with excellent gorilla trails.
-The gorillas, though well protected in a safe area, are fast becoming a threatened species.
+The Queen Elizabeth Safari will take you through some the most scenic areas of Uganda.
+The Mountain Gorilla Trail a visit with the gorillas is a thrill in itself and adds an exciting dimension to an East African safari The gorillas, though well protected in a safe area, are fast becoming a threatened species.

-THE MOUNTAIN GORILLA TRAIL (6 Days Uganda Trail)
+THE MOUNTAIN GORILLA TRAIL (5-days)

 After finding the gorillas, you will spend an hour observing and photographing these fascinating animals.
 You may be rewarded with fine views of gorillas feeding, grooming each other, socializing and perhaps climbing trees.
 You are sure to be awed by these huge, gentle creatures.

-Day 5 — Depart for Mbara where you will stop for the night.
+Day 4 Depart for Mbara where you will stop for the night.

-Day 6 — Today drive to Entebbe, If time permits it is possible to stop in Kampala for shopping, the Mpigi Royal Drum Makers before heading to the airport for your next adventure.
+DAY 5 Today drive to Entebbe, If time permits it is possible to stop in Kampala for shopping, the Mpigi Royal Drum Makers before heading to the airport for your next adventure.

-NOTE: ADDITIONAL NIGHTS MAY BE NECESSARY BEFORE OR AFTER
+ADDITIONAL NIGHTS MAY BE NECESSARY BEFORE OR AFTER DEPENDING ON FLIGHT SCHEDULES.

-The long drives can be reduced or eliminated by using charter flights partially or entirely on the Uganda itineraries.
+NOTE: The long drives can be reduced or eliminated by using charter flights partially or entirely on the Uganda itineraries.
 These can be quoted on separately.

 UGANDA has much more to offer than just the gorilla tracking.
 Take time to further explore this beautiful and fascinating country by including Queen Elizabeth National Park with its variety and scenic beauty, Chambura Gorge to view the chimpanzees, Murchison Falls, Lake Mburo National Park, Lake Bunyoni and much more.
 Ask us about itineraries with these exciting additions.
+One suggested is:

 LAND OF PERPETUAL SPRING (4 Days Rwanda Trail)